-The Ka-band’s alert tone was a bit off-putting at.
+The Ka-band’s alert tone was a bit off-putting.
 First, it’s chirping sound is something we’d attribute to more X-band type alerts.
-After a short period of time, this feature grew on us and we’re perfectly fine with it.
+After a short period, this feature grew on us and we’re perfectly fine with it.

 The Uniden R3 and R1 have three sensitivity settings: CITY, CITY2, and HIGHWAY.
 Highway mode places the detectors in its maximum sensitivity for all radar bands: K, Ka, and X.

 CITY mode reduces the K band sensitivity which reduces the falsing of K-band door openers that you’ll discover around town.
 But it can also reduce the range that your detector might alert to the K-band collision avoidance filtering that still makes it through the filtering.
 Interestingly, the sensitivity is so high, that even if its neutered on the K, the R3 and R1 provide an ample amount of sensitivity.